fortes/dotfiles/README.md

 * Depending on the machine, you may need `pavucontrol` in order to unmute your audio output via GUI.
 ** Alternatively, find the name of the desired output via `pacmd list-sinks` then run `pacmd set-default-sink $SINK_NAME`
+* Get decent (not great) emoji support by installing Noto font packages manually from unstable

 ### EC2